jts/nanopolish/README.md

 samtools index reads.sorted.bam
 ```

-Now, we use nanopolish to compute the consensus sequence (50kb blocks of the genome will be output).
+Now, we use nanopolish to compute the consensus sequence (the genome is polished in 50kb blocks and there will be one output file per block).
 We'll run this in parallel:

 ```
 python nanopolish_makerange.py draft.fa | parallel --results nanopolish.results -P 8 \